We will consider human-computer interactions from several perspectives:

 Conceptual Interaction Models

-Preece, Rogers and Sharp in Interaction Design propose that understanding users’ conceptual models for interaction can guide HCI designers to the proper interaction techniques for their system
+Preece, Rogers and Sharp in Interaction Design propose that designers should understand users’ conceptual models for interaction.
+The understanding can guide designers to the proper interaction techniques for their system.

 The most important thing to design is the user’s conceptual model.
 Everything else should be subordinated to making that model clear, obvious, and substantial.
 That is almost exactly the opposite of how most software is designed.
 (David Liddle, 1996, Design of the conceptual model, In Bringing Design to Software, Addison-Wesely, 17-31)